 3. I spent less time at his house when she was around

-I can wear all the appropriate apparels I want, I knew my boyfriend’s mother would still not appreciate my frequent visits to her house.
+I could wear all the appropriate apparel I wanted, but I still knew my boyfriend’s mother would still not appreciate my frequent visits to her house.
 I had to avoid being around her as much as I could and that’s exactly what I did.
 I avoided going to his house when she was around and when I had to go, I ensured that a respectable distance was maintained between my boyfriend and I.

 I applied a very basic strategy at this point.
-I did not visit my boyfriend’s house regularly, but I still dropped by a few times, like once in two weeks, so that she would know that I am here for long and I am not leaving her son.
+I did not visit my boyfriend’s house regularly, but I still dropped by a few times, like once in two weeks, so that she would know that I am here for long run and I am not leaving her son but at the same time, I did not mean to come between her and her soon and give them enough space and distance.

 4. I refrained from even hugging him when she was around